tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_3_of_3.md

 On its cover, was a picture of a subterranean city with a wharf not unlike the one I had seen in my drug-fueled insanity.
 The city buildings and the rest of the cave wall, however, looked very different.
 The shop windows harbored fish and goods that seemed to be on display, and the promenade was lined with happy, human citizens going about their day.
 The light tower in the city’s center gleamed as its copper engravings sang with its light, weaving around the pillar in intricate detail.

 Hundreds of people stood around its base, and on a platform, was a pale, muscular, and beautiful woman dawned in barbarian armor.
-Long, shining silver hair flowed from her head, and strange tattoos covered her from head to neck.
+Long, shining silver hair flowed from her head, and strange tattoos covered her from foot to neck.

 There was no tunnel, beckoning from behind the light tower.